ATOUIYakoub/Class-Scheduling-CSP/README.md

 To execute the timetable scheduling:
 1. Ensure that you have populated the database with the necessary data (classrooms, courses, instructors, and timeslots).
 2. Use the provided management commands or views to trigger the scheduling process.

+## Frontend Setup

+The frontend for this project is built using React and is located in the `Front-end` folder.
+Follow these steps to set up and run the frontend:

+1. Navigate to the `Front-end` directory:
+    ```sh
+    cd front-end
+    ```

+2. Install the required dependencies:
+    ```sh
+    npm install
+    ```

+3. Build the React application:
+    ```sh
+    npm run build
+    ```

+4. Start the development server:
+    ```sh
+    npm start
+    ```

+5. Access the React application at `http://localhost:3000`.

+Ensure that your backend server is running concurrently to enable full functionality.

 ## Contributing